Randomization

 • Significance level

-Step 6: Define additional data required before randomization
+Step 6: Define additional data before randomization

-In Additional data before Randomization, choose Edit.
+In Additional data before Randomization, select Edit.

-The dialog includes:
+This dialog includes:

 Select Submit to save.